Kurds buy arms, fear infiltration as Islamic State eyes Arbil

 Islamic State fighters routed them, and forced tens of thousands of members of the Yazidi ethnic minority and Christians to flee for their lives.

-“The Islamic State is mobilizing all its forces in Iraq and Syria to come and fight the peshmerga.
+“The Islamic State is mobilising all its forces in Iraq and Syria to come and fight the peshmerga.
 The fight is very serious.
 It is existential,” Hoshiyar Zebari told a news conference.

 Some families in Arbil fled the city for safety, and those who stayed bought extra supplies of fuel and food.
 On Thursday night, young men danced on a busy commercial street to show support for the security forces and that they were not afraid.